eras/mxrxtx/README.md

 the offer is modified to provide some sort of signing data, or we make use of some other encryption material available to the Client object to establish peer identity over the WebRTC connection.
-The metadata and the data are safe (but not confidential) because the file data and their SHA512 is shared in the original message encrypted, __but only if__ the message was shared in an encrypted room.
+The metadata and the data are safe from modifications _but they are not confidential_ because the file data and their SHA512 is shared in the original message encrypted, __but only if__ the message was shared in an encrypted room.

 You may do the emoji verification at the end of the `setup`, or separately with the `verify` sub-command.
 (Verification is not